eboham/COVID-19-Dashboard/README.md

 ----
 # Findings and Recommendation
-Quite interesting summaries of COVID-19 Data trends that can help to make informed decisions United States has the highest cases and deaths from COVID.
+Quite interesting summaries of COVID-19 Data trends that can help to make informed decisions.
+United States has the highest cases and deaths from COVID.